Trow-Registry/trow/docs/USER_GUIDE.md

 $ kubectl describe pod -n kube-public trow-deploy
 ```

-If there are any problems pulling images or with containers crashing, you should
+In particular, look for problems pulling images or with containers crashing.
-see this here.

 For the actual applcation logs try: